ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ23: Specify the security protocol the group members must use to protect their communication (e.g., group OSCORE).
 This must provide encryption, integrity, and replay protection.

 * REQ24: Specify how the communication is secured between Client and KDC.
-Optionally, specify transport profile of ACE {{RFC9200}} to use between Client and KDC (see {{ssec-key-distribution-exchange}}).
+Optionally, specify a transport profile of ACE {{RFC9200}} to use between Client and KDC (see {{ssec-key-distribution-exchange}}).

 * REQ25: Specify the format of the identifiers of group members (see {{gid-post}}).